Commercial Demolition Grand Rapids

 A demolition contractor will typically handle debris removal, including sorting recyclable materials (concrete, steel, etc.) and transporting the rest to approved disposal facilities.

-What permits are required for commercial demolition?
+What safety precautions are taken during commercial demolition?

 What happens to the debris after commercial demolition?